dokester/BayesicFitting/docs/Dimensions.md

 In section 3, we take a closer look at the engines and list some variants we want to consider.

-In section 4, we exercise bpth engines in multi-dimensional spheres, starting from one points, to see whether the resulting walkers are iid.
+In section 4, we exercise both engines in multidimensional spheres, starting from one points, to see whether the resulting walkers are iid.

+In section 5, we find a way to ameliorate the problems found with walkers clinging to the edge in high dimensional space.

-In section 5, NS runs the engines on a linear problem where the resulting evidences can be compared directtly with analytically calculated values.
+In section 6, NS runs the engines on a linear problem where the resulting evidences can be compared directly with analytically calculated values.
 It also discusses how things are different (or the same) for non-linear problems.

-Section 6 TBW

 Section 7 discusses the results we have obtained.